HSLdevcom/jore4/wiki/railml.md

 ### General questions about the development / system process

 1. What information does HSL require from VR?
-Why is a meeting with VR needed?
-(Is it needed?)
+Why?

-2. How much can the railML-import be automated?
+2. How does the data delivery process work?
+How much can the railML import be automated?
 Is user interaction needed?

 3. For which parts of the delivered data / info is VR the owner?
 Which parts of the data are owned by other stakeholders?